nradulovic/hw_parvus/README.rst

     Cl=1/(2*pi*Rf*fp2)=11.4pF

 Outcome:
- * By using this compensation we improve the loop gain phase around UGB point and at higher frequencies.
+ * By using this compensation we improve the loop gain phase around UGBW point and at higher frequencies.
  * The ``Cf`` in this compensation is known to reduce the closed loop bandwidth.
 Since the ``Cf`` value is so small the impact to closed loop